-around the world that are dedicated to the men of the 91st BG
+that are dedicated to the men of the 91st BG(H)

-* click on a flag below to view the memorial (if available)*
+Click on flag to see photos (if available)

 tennessc.gif (8220 bytes)

 This is the 91st Bomb Group Prop Memorial.
-It is located at the Bassingbourn Barracks located near the Township of Royston, on The Great North Road.
-It was erected and dedicated in May 1978 and maintained by the "Friends of the 91st."
+It is located at the Bassingbourn Barracks near the Township of Royston on The Great North Road.
+It was erected and dedicated in May 1978 and maintained by the "Friends of the 91st.

 Shoo Shoo Baby is located at the Air Force Museum, Wright Patterson AFB in Dayton, Ohio.
 This plaque is located in the Radio Room of Shoo Shoo Baby.
 It was donated by the Eastern Division of the 91st Bomb Group Memorial Association.
 The Plaque reads: